BlackArabb/ekehi-mobile/Documentations/REFERRAL_SYSTEM_DOCUMENTATION.md

    - Opens profile screen
    - Sees their referral code
    - Shares referral code with friends
-   - Receives rewards when friends use the code
+   - Receives increased mining rate when friends use the code

 2. **New User**:
    - Receives referral link from friend
    - Opens link in app or browser
-   - Automatically navigates to referral processing
-   - Receives reward for using referral code

-## API Endpoints

-The system uses Appwrite database operations:
-- `listDocuments`: Query user profiles by referral code
-- `updateDocument`: Update user profiles with referral information and rewards
+   - Claims referral code and receives 2 EKH

-## Error Handling

-The system provides comprehensive error handling:
-- Invalid referral codes
-- Self-referral attempts
-- Duplicate referral attempts
-- Network errors
-- Authentication errors

-## Testing

-The system includes a test script (`test-referral-system.js`) for verifying functionality, though it requires proper authentication to run successfully.
+   - Friend's mining rate increases by 0.2 EKH/second

 ## Future Enhancements